Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md

 ## Configure and Run the Samples

-1. Generate a self-signed certificate.
+1. Generate a self-signed device certificate.

     For the certificate samples, x509 authentication is used to connect to Azure IoT Hub.